Easy Ground Pork Chili Verde with Black Beans – Perfect Weeknight Dinner

 Recipe variations

 Sweet – Add a touch of natural sweetness to your chili by adding diced mango.
-The combination of sweet and tangy combines nicely with the heat from the peppers.
+The combination of sweet and tangy flavors combines nicely with the heat from the peppers.

-Yes, you can adapt this recipe for a slow cooker.
-Brown the meat and cook the onions, garlic and bell peppers in a pan, then transfer it to a slow cooker along with the remaining ingredients.
-Cook on low heat for 6 to 8 hours.
+Yes.
+Brown the ground pork first, and cook the onion, garlic, and bell pepper in a pan.
+Transfer everything to a slow cooker with the remaining ingredients, then cook on low for 6 to 8 hours.

-Yes, you can adapt this recipe to vegetarian by substituting ground pork with a plant-based protein such as crumbled tofu or tempeh.
+Yes, you can adapt this recipe to be vegetarian by substituting ground pork with a plant-based protein such as crumbled tofu or tempeh.
 Alternatively, you can leave the pork out, add one more can of beans, and add chopped vegetables such as zucchini and carrots.

 You might also enjoy these recipes